top of page

 China & India

-Around the same period, traditional Chinese medicine documented pressure therapies on the feet and hands to balance the body’s vital energy (qi).
+Around the same period, traditional Chinese medicine documented pressure-based therapies applied to the feet and hands to help balance the body’s vital energy (qi).

-In India, similar techniques were integrated into Ayurvedic healing to stimulate energy pathways.
+In India, similar techniques were integrated into Ayurvedic healing to stimulate the body's energy pathways.

 From Ancient Practices to Modern Science